An Interview with HGTV Dream Home Winner Don Cruz

 Don Cruz, the only winner of the HGTV Dream Home Sweepstakes who has tried to live in the home he won, is often used as an example of how winning the HGTV Dream Home can leave you worse off than before you won.

-So what I really wanted to know was: did winning the HGTV Dream Home make life harder for Don Cruz instead of the dream it sounds like?
+So, did winning the HGTV Dream Home make life harder for Don Cruz instead of the dream it sounds like?